 Below is a summary of the aspects outside of the landlord’s control that dictate the amount of time it takes to evict a tenant in Ohio.
-With that being said, these estimates can vary greatly, and some time periods may not include weekends or legal holidays.
+These estimates can vary greatly, and some time periods may not include weekends or legal holidays.

-- Issuance/Service of Summons and Complaint – 3-7 days.
+- Issuance/Service of Summons and Complaint – Three to seven days.

 - Court Hearing and Ruling on the Eviction – 7-30 days, more if continuance/jury trial is requested.